Available for: Enterprise plan

 Set up by: Company-level admin

-The guide provides steps to configure provisioning for Miro Enterprise accounts.
-For available functionality and rules that Miro SCIM follows please first see here.
+⚠️ The guide provides steps to configure provisioning for Miro Enterprise plan.
+For available functionality, rules that Miro SCIM follows and possible issues and how to resolve them please first see here.

-The Miro SCIM API is used by SSO partners to help provision, manage users and teams (groups).
-SAML based SSO must be properly set up and be functional in your Miro Enterprise account before you start configuring automated provisioning.
+SAML based SSO must be properly set up and be functional in your Miro Enterprise plan before you start configuring automated provisioning.
 The instructions on how to set up SSO can be found here.

 When calling the SCIM API, you will need to provide an API Token.
-Enable the SCIM option in your Security > SSO settings to see the token.
+Enable the SCIM option in your Enterprise Integrations > SSO > SCIM settings to see the token.

 - On the application settings page, switch to the Provisioning tab.
 Then click Configure API Integration:

 Provisioning tab in the preconfigured Miro app